 Vijay explains how he’s “got a huge sense of satisfaction from contributing to something that benefits friends and colleagues across the profession and potentially more widely”.
 Volunteering will help you feel all warm and fuzzy inside – and who doesn’t want that?

 “Volunteering promotes optimism and helps us to develop a more positive outlook,” Manish Khanna FAPM, a project controls manager, says.
 “It lets us pause for a moment to reflect on something we have in our life right now which can be shared instead of always striving for more.
 The other hidden benefit is that it helps my mental wellbeing, enhances empathy, open doors to more networking and learnings from other experienced professionals in the field.”

-If you’ve been inspired to get involved as a volunteer, click here to be part of APM’s branch and SIG community.
-We also invite you to join in with our APM’s branch and SIG elections from May to July.
-Nominations are currently open and close on 18 June.
+If you’ve been inspired to get involved as a volunteer, click here to be part of APM’s community.